itpp-labs/odoo-development/docs/description/js_tour.rst

 =========

-Tours are used to demonstrate module capabilities step by step with popup windows.
-It may be launched automatically or manually.
+Tour is a set of steps of possible scenario of module usage.

+Steps may be executed automatically for **testing** purpose or by user for **demostrating** purpose.

 .. contents::
    :local: